Pieter Bruegel the Elder

 He was a formative influence on Dutch Golden Age painting and later painting in general in his innovative choices of subject matter, as one of the first generation of artists to grow up when religious subjects had ceased to be the natural subject matter of painting.
 He also painted no portraits, the other mainstay of Netherlandish art.
 After his training and travels to Italy, he returned in 1555 to settle in Antwerp, where he worked mainly as a prolific designer of prints for the leading publisher of the day.
-Only towards the end of the decade did he switch to make painting his main medium, and all his famous paintings come from the following period of little more than a decade before his early death, when he was probably in his early forties, and at the height of his powers.
+At the end of the 1550s, he made painting his main medium, and all his famous paintings come from the following period of little more than a decade before his early death in 1569, when he was probably in his early forties.

-As well as looking forwards, his art reinvigorates medieval subjects such as marginal drolleries of ordinary life in illuminated manuscripts, and the calendar scenes of agricultural labours set in landscape backgrounds, and puts these on a much larger scale than before, and in the expensive medium of oil painting.
-He does the same with the fantastic and anarchic world developed in Renaissance prints and book illustrations.

-He is sometimes referred to as "Peasant Bruegel", to distinguish him from the many later painters in his family, including his son Pieter Brueghel the Younger (1564–1638).
-From 1559, he dropped the 'h' from his name and signed his paintings as Bruegel; his relatives continued to use "Brueghel" or "Breughel".
+In the 20th and 21st centuries, Bruegel's works have inspired artists in both the literary arts and in cinema.
+His painting Landscape with the Fall of Icarus, now thought only to survive in copies, is the subject of the final lines of the 1938 poem "Musée des Beaux Arts" by W. H. Auden.
+Russian film director Andrei Tarkovsky refers to Bruegel's paintings in his films several times, including Solaris (1972) and Mirror (1975).
+Director Lars von Trier also uses Bruegel's paintings in his film Melancholia (2011).
+In 2011, the film The Mill and the Cross was released featuring Bruegel's The Procession to Calvary.